High Availability and Scalability

 EFS is a shared Network File System (NFS) that can be mounted on any number of instances and provide file-system level access simultaneously to all instances.
 Linux has the ability to mount EFS shares without the need for additionsl software.
 This makes it easy to setup and use and requires little if any modifications to your app code.
 EFS does have performance issues and can get quite expensive.

-You'll stil need some method to copy your app to the EFS directory.
+You'll still need some method to copy your app to the EFS directory.
 This could be as simple as rsync'ing, or using some other deploy tool.

 An Auto Scaling Group (ASG) will allow our app to scale automatically based on one or more CloudWatch metrics.
 As long as your CodeDeploy deployment is associated with the ASG, new instances will also get the current app deployed to it.